ebzzry/ebzzry.github.io/en/src/markdown.md

 ### <a name="level1"></a> Level 1

-Level 1 headings are ideal when used as Document titles.
-They should be used only once in and they must be in the first line of a file.
+Level 1 headings are ideal when used as document titles.
+They should be used only once and they must be in the first line of a file.
 It should describe what the file or document is all about.
-I use the `=` (equals) symbol to indicate the level 1 heading, instead of the `#` symbol.
-Using the `=` symbol makes it easy to spot the heading, and it distinguishes it from the other markers.
-I use it this way:
+I use the `=` (equals) symbol to indicate the level 1 heading, instead of the `#` (hash) symbol.
+Using `=` makes it easy to spot the heading, and it distinguishes it from the other markers.
+I use it as:

 ```markdown
 How to Fly Like a Lobster